Updated: June 08, 2021

-It is important to note that different controller types suit different types of play-styles.
+It is important to note that different controller types suit different types of play styles.
 A PS4 controller might seem impossible to use in an FPS game for someone who has used the keyboard and mouse their entire life.
-As I mentioned earlier, Hitbox styled controllers are primarily designed for people who are just now switching to arcade sticks from the keyboard.
+As I mentioned earlier, Hitbox-styled controllers are primarily designed for people who are just now switching to arcade sticks from the keyboard.
 But the question remains, is a Hitbox controller better than an arcade stick?
 Let’s find out.

 With just button presses, you have to move your wrist around a lot less.
 In the case of a joystick, your wrist is constantly on the move which can get a little tiring after some time.
 However, with Hitbox controllers, your hands remain fixed and your fingers are just instantly registering the buttons.

 Therefore, leaving you with faster response and reaction times.
 But these things do come at a cost too.
 For starters, Hitbox controllers do not come cheap.
-Budgeted Hori arcade sticks can come at around $100 whereas most Hitbox styles controllers start off with a $200 price tag.
+Budgeted Hori arcade sticks can come at around $100 whereas most Hitbox styles controllers start with a $200 price tag.
 In addition to that, these Hitbox controllers have also given rise to controversies in the fighting game community.

 Why are Hitbox Controllers so Controversial?

 Since pressing buttons is a little faster than moving around a joystick, many have argued that that’s essentially cheating the game.
 You are not playing the game as the developers have intended and are beating the controls.
-And if that’s not enough, there are many who are pushing towards banning Hitbox controllers in professional tournaments altogether.
+And if that’s not enough, many are pushing towards banning Hitbox controllers in professional tournaments altogether.

-A part of the fighting game community believes that keyboards and Hitbox styled controllers can have macros assigned to them.
+A part of the fighting game community believes that keyboards and Hitbox-styled controllers can have macros assigned to them.
 Via the use of macros, pulling off difficult moves can be made easy since there is less button input required.
 Given all of that, should you be worried?

 There has been no official ruling regarding the banning of Hitbox controllers.
-While it is true that a part of the fighting game community believes that Hitbox styled controllers should be banned, another very vocal portion argues against that.
+While it is true that a part of the fighting game community believes that Hitbox-styled controllers should be banned, another very vocal portion argues against that.
 Hitbox controllers are there to give everyone a chance and push towards an even bigger rise of the arcade fighting games.